rferrerme/react-docker-simple-example/README.md

     * npm has problems creating some symbolic links `--no-bin-links` is used

-`packages.json` includes some things that are related to testing, but that is still pending in this example...
+`packages.json` includes some things that are related to testing, but that is still pending in this example.

+Finally, if you have a backend you will have to configure nginx as a proxy to be able to reach it.
+Add a `location` with a `proxy_pass` directive in `/etc/nginx/conf.d/default.conf` as explained in [NGINX reverse proxy](https://www.nginx.com/resources/admin-guide/reverse-proxy/).